LAST UPDATED: 15th January 2023 by The Editorial Team

-Summary: Learn how to restore a fireplace, unblock a fireplace, install a fireplace, fit a fireback and lay a hearth.
+Summary: Step by step guide and video showing how to restore a fireplace, unblock a fireplace, install a fireplace, fit a fireback and lay a hearth.

 A fireplace can provide an attractive focal point in a room as well as enabling you to install a fire in whatever style you choose.
 Before you get to work opening up an old fireplace, consult a surveyor to make sure the renovation will not cause any structural damage.
 To discover the size and condition of the original fireplace, remove the vent on the wall of the chimney-breast.
 Uncovering the hearth will also give you an idea of the size of the original surround.